GPS more attention, please

 The best would be the free GPS support incorporation into the Replican 6 trunk itself, but Wolfgang Wiedmeyer and Paul Kocialkowski seem to have too busy personal agendas.

-RE: GPS more attention, please - Added by robin p about 1 month ago
+RE: GPS more attention, please - Added by robin p 5 months ago

 Alexis PM wrote: